YINI-lang/YINI-spec/YINI-Specification.md

   - List (also known as Arrays) — a sequence of values, separated by commas

 - **Special type:**
-  - NULL
+  - Null

 Currently, YINI value types map 1-to-1 to native JSON types.
-Constructs and objects like date-time, **SHOULD currently be expressed as strings**.
+Constructs such as date-time values **SHOULD currently be expressed as strings**.
 See more in 11.1.3, "Date-time Type".

 ### 4.3.
 Type Rules
 This section describes how values (on the right-hand side of `=`) are interpreted based on their syntax.